COVID-19 Virtual Monitoring

 • Your symptoms

 Discharge from the program will be arranged once the individual completes their isolation period, at which time they may want to be transferred to another remote patient monitoring service.
-A transfer to Community Health Services can be completed through your local Community Access Centre as appropriate.
+Learn how to transfer to Community Health Services.

 Additional Resources